lionelmace/vpc-on-classic-vsi/vsi_is_create_instance_cli.md

    ```
    {:screen}

    If you do not have one available, you can create an SSH key using the `ibmcloud is key-create` command.
+You can add SSH keys to your instance only when you initially create the instance.
 For more information about managing SSH keys, see [Managing SSH keys](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-managing-ssh-keys#managing-ssh-keys).

 ## Creating an instance using the CLI
 {: #creating-an-instance-using-the-cli}